merchise-autrement/odoo/openerp/jobs.rst

   Fact: When you remove a project from gitlab it says: "Ok, I'm done".
 But the truth is it hasn't, it will remove the project after 15 minutes.

+- You SHOULD NOT rely on testing for `CONTEXT_JOB`.
+This is considered an implementation detail not part of the API.